Mahmoud-Abdulmuty/GradingSystemApp/README.md

 $ npm i
 ```
 then
- B. For Adding an ID
+ B. For Adding a new student data

     ```
        $ node app.js add --id=123 --name="student1" --grade=123 --comment="good"